tsunami416604/azure-docs.hu-hu/articles/container-registry/container-registry-roles.md

 | AcrDelete |  |  |  |  | X |  |  |
 | AcrImageSigner |  |  |  |  |  |  | X |

-## <a name="differentiate-users-and-services"></a>Felhasználók és szolgáltatások megkülönböztetése
+## <a name="differentiate-users-and-services"></a>Differentiate users and services

-Minden alkalommal érvényesek az engedélyek, a legjobb megoldás az, ha a feladat elvégzéséhez egy személy vagy szolgáltatás számára a legkorlátozottat kell megadni.
-A következő engedélyek olyan képességeket jelentenek, amelyeket az emberek és a fej nélküli szolgáltatások használhatnak.
+Any time permissions are applied, a best practice is to provide the most limited set of permissions for a person, or service, to accomplish a task.
+The following permission sets represent a set of capabilities that may be used by humans and headless services.

-### <a name="cicd-solutions"></a>CI/CD-megoldások
+### <a name="cicd-solutions"></a>CI/CD solutions

-`docker build` parancsok CI/CD-megoldásokból való automatizálásakor `docker push` képességekre van szükség.
-A fej nélküli szolgáltatási forgatókönyvek esetében javasoljuk, hogy rendelje hozzá a **AcrPush** szerepkört.
-Ez a szerepkör a szélesebb körben **közreműködő** szerepkörtől eltérően megakadályozza, hogy a fiók más beállításjegyzékbeli műveleteket végezzen, vagy Azure Resource Managerhoz hozzáférjen.
+When automating `docker build` commands from CI/CD solutions, you need `docker push` capabilities.
+For these headless service scenarios, we suggest assigning the **AcrPush** role.
+This role, unlike the broader **Contributor** role, prevents the account from performing other registry operations or accessing Azure Resource Manager.

-### <a name="container-host-nodes"></a>Tároló-gazdagép csomópontjai
+### <a name="container-host-nodes"></a>Container host nodes

-Hasonlóképpen, a tárolókat futtató csomópontoknak a **AcrPull** szerepkörre van szükségük, de nem igényelnek **olvasói** képességeket.
+Likewise, nodes running your containers need the **AcrPull** role, but shouldn't require **Reader** capabilities.

-### <a name="visual-studio-code-docker-extension"></a>Visual Studio Code Docker-bővítmény
+### <a name="visual-studio-code-docker-extension"></a>Visual Studio Code Docker extension

-Az olyan eszközökhöz, mint a Visual Studio Code [Docker bővítmény](https://code.visualstudio.com/docs/azure/docker), további erőforrás-szolgáltatói hozzáférésre van szükség az elérhető Azure Container-jegyzékek listázásához.
-Ebben az esetben adja meg a felhasználók hozzáférését az **olvasó** vagy **közreműködő** szerepkörhöz.
-Ezek a szerepkörök lehetővé teszik `docker pull`, `docker push`, `az acr list`, `az acr build`és egyéb képességeket.
+For tools like the Visual Studio Code [Docker extension](https://code.visualstudio.com/docs/azure/docker), additional resource provider access is required to list the available Azure container registries.
+In this case, provide your users access to the **Reader** or **Contributor** role.
+These roles allow `docker pull`, `docker push`, `az acr list`, `az acr build`, and other capabilities.

-## <a name="access-resource-manager"></a>Hozzáférés a Resource Managerhez
+## <a name="access-resource-manager"></a>Access Resource Manager

-Az [Azure CLI](/cli/azure/)-vel való Azure Portal és beállításjegyzék-kezeléshez Azure Resource Manager hozzáférés szükséges.
-Ha például a `az acr list` parancs használatával szeretné lekérni a beállításjegyzékek listáját, erre az engedélyre van szüksége.
+Azure Resource Manager access is required for the Azure portal and registry management with the [Azure CLI](/cli/azure/).
+For example, to get a list of registries by using the `az acr list` command, you need this permission set.

-## <a name="create-and-delete-registry"></a>Beállításjegyzék létrehozása és törlése
+## <a name="create-and-delete-registry"></a>Create and delete registry

-Azure Container-jegyzékek létrehozásának és törlésének lehetősége.
+The ability to create and delete Azure container registries.

-## <a name="push-image"></a>Leküldéses rendszerkép
+## <a name="push-image"></a>Push image

-Rendszerképek `docker push`ának lehetősége, vagy egy másik [támogatott](container-registry-image-formats.md) összetevő, például egy Helm-diagram leküldése a beállításjegyzékbe.
-[Hitelesítés](container-registry-authentication.md) szükséges a beállításjegyzékben a hitelesítő adatokkal.
+The ability to `docker push` an image, or push another [supported artifact](container-registry-image-formats.md) such as a Helm chart, to a registry.
+Requires [authentication](container-registry-authentication.md) with the registry using the authorized identity.

-## <a name="pull-image"></a>Lekéréses rendszerkép
+## <a name="pull-image"></a>Pull image

-Nem karanténba helyezett rendszerkép `docker pull`ának lehetősége, vagy egy másik [támogatott](container-registry-image-formats.md) összetevő, például egy Helm-diagram lekérése egy beállításjegyzékből.
-[Hitelesítés](container-registry-authentication.md) szükséges a beállításjegyzékben a hitelesítő adatokkal.
+The ability to `docker pull` a non-quarantined image, or pull another [supported artifact](container-registry-image-formats.md) such as a Helm chart, from a registry.
+Requires [authentication](container-registry-authentication.md) with the registry using the authorized identity.

-## <a name="delete-image-data"></a>Rendszerkép-adatok törlése
+## <a name="delete-image-data"></a>Delete image data

-Képes törölni a [tároló lemezképeit](container-registry-delete.md), vagy törölhet más [támogatott](container-registry-image-formats.md) összetevőket, például Helm-diagramokat egy beállításjegyzékből.
+The ability to [delete container images](container-registry-delete.md), or delete other [supported artifacts](container-registry-image-formats.md) such as Helm charts, from a registry.

-## <a name="change-policies"></a>Szabályzatok módosítása
+## <a name="change-policies"></a>Change policies

-Szabályzatok konfigurálása a beállításjegyzékben.
-A szabályzatok közé tartozik például a rendszerkép kiürítése, a karanténba helyezés és a képaláírások engedélyezése.
+The ability to configure policies on a registry.
+Policies include image purging, enabling quarantine, and image signing.

-## <a name="sign-images"></a>Képek aláírása
+## <a name="sign-images"></a>Sign images

-Képes a képek aláírására, általában egy automatizált folyamathoz rendelve, amely egy egyszerű szolgáltatást használ.
-Ez az engedély általában [leküldéses képpel](#push-image) kombinálva lehetővé teszi a megbízható rendszerképek beállításjegyzékbe való leküldését.
-Részletekért lásd: [a tartalom megbízhatósága Azure Container Registryban](container-registry-content-trust.md).
+The ability to sign images, usually assigned to an automated process, which would use a service principal.
+This permission is typically combined with [push image](#push-image) to allow pushing a trusted image to a registry.
+For details, see [Content trust in Azure Container Registry](container-registry-content-trust.md).

 ## <a name="next-steps"></a>Következő lépések

-* További információ a RBAC-szerepkörök Azure-identitáshoz való hozzárendeléséről a [Azure Portal](../role-based-access-control/role-assignments-portal.md), az [Azure CLI](../role-based-access-control/role-assignments-cli.md)vagy más Azure-eszközök használatával.
+* Learn more about assigning RBAC roles to an Azure identity by using the [Azure portal](../role-based-access-control/role-assignments-portal.md), the [Azure CLI](../role-based-access-control/role-assignments-cli.md), or other Azure tools.

-* További információ a Azure Container Registry [hitelesítési lehetőségeiről](container-registry-authentication.md) .
+* Learn about [authentication options](container-registry-authentication.md) for Azure Container Registry.